nodejs/loaders/README.md

 - [ ] Hooks for customizing filesystem calls, for allowing things like virtual filesystems or archives treated as volumes.

 - [ ] Inherit configuration blob to worker threads and child processes.

-- [ ] Provide a way for application code to communicate with loaders code.